 Ocean-going canoes for whaling tribes usually carried crews of eight people but had to be able to carry much more than that in weight.
 They had to be sturdy and stable enough to withstand large waves but nimble enough to avoid thrashing whale tails.
 Narrow hull designs allowed the canoes to be fast enough to catch a whale.
 A harpooner sat at the bow, with skilled paddlers keeping the canoe alongside the prey.
-One historical account of Native American whalers relates that the canoes traveled about 50 miles (16 leagues) in a day.22 groups, a harpooner's social behavior and diet were closely regulated.
-Preparations for whaling season involved ceremonial restrictions for the harpooner, including living apart from the village in a special place, surrounded by significant items and praying for success.23 These preparations helped ensure the success of the hunt, which involved many inherent dangers.
+One historical account of Native American whalers relates that the canoes traveled about 50 miles (16 leagues) in a day.

+The position of whale harpooner was sometimes inherited in the male lineage and translated to fairly high social status.
+Within some groups, a harpooner's social behavior and diet were closely regulated.
+Preparations for whaling season involved ceremonial restrictions for the harpooner, including living apart from the village in a special place, surrounded by significant items and praying for success.
+These preparations helped ensure the success of the hunt, which involved many inherent dangers.